 - ARPU (Average Revenue Per User): The average profit made per new user

-- LTV (Lifetime Value): How much users are estimated to spend in total before they churn
+- LTV (Lifetime Value): How much a user is estimated to spend in total before they churn

 Other examples of performance targets include your ranking in the app store and how users rate your app.
 The average for these KPIs will be different per region, so it’s helpful to know and set expectations according to the industry benchmarks for the regions you are targeting.
 Once you have defined your goals per region and the KPIs relevant to you, the next logical step is to develop your marketing strategy.

-Before distributing your ad spend across various channels, you need to ensure that your app is fully functional and ready to be shared with a larger audience.
-App performance issues can lead users to churn and uninstall, so it’s critical that every aspect of your app’s performance is tested before launching in a new region.
+Before beginning to market your newly localized app distributing your ad spend across various channels, you need to ensure that your app is fully functional and ready to be shared with a larger audience.
+App performance issues can lead users to churn and uninstall, so it’s critical that every aspect of your app’s performance is tested - and localized - before launching in a new region.
 This prevents you from wasting your ad spend on bringing users to your app, only for them to churn, and will avoid poor reviews on your app store listing.

 Mobile app functionality: three critical tests

-- Performance at increased traffic: The last thing you want is to successfully bring users to your app, only for the app’s functionality to be compromised after a large number of new installs - so make sure you know how your app performs during heavy workloads prior to expanding internationally.
+- Performance at increased traffic: The last thing you want is to successfully bring users to your app, only for the app’s functionality to be compromised after a large number of new installs.
+Make sure you know how your app performs during heavy usages prior to expanding internationally.